nrwl/nx/docs/angular/api-web/builders/package.md

 Type: `string`

-Path to a function which takes a babel config and returns an updated babel config
+(deprecated) Path to a function which takes a babel config and returns an updated babel config

 ### entryFile